Long-billed curlew: Breeding

 The breeding habitat is grasslands in west-central North America.
 The species displays an elaborate courtship dance, with fast and looping display flights also being common.
 A small hollow is lined with various weeds and grasses to serve as the nest.
 The species is a determinant layer, a characteristic of shorebirds, laying four eggs, which vary in hue from white to olive.
-Long-billed curlew young are precocial, the chicks leaving the nest soon after hatching.
+The young of the Long-billed curlew are precocial, the chicks leaving the nest soon after hatching.
 Though both parents look after the young, females usually abandon the brood to the male 1–3 weeks after hatching and depart for winter grounds.
 Adults whose nest fails often depart immediately (or nearly so) for winter grounds.

 Feeding

 Long-billed curlews often feed in flocks.
 Using the long bill, an individual probes the mud or other substrate for suitable food.
 The usual food consists of crabs and various other small invertebrates.
 The species also feeds on grasshoppers, beetles, and other insects.
-This bird has been known occasionally to eat the eggs of other birds.
+This bird has been known to occasionally eat the eggs of other birds.